ShihabYasin/MotionBlur/README.md

 # MotionBlur
-Horizontal Speed Motion effect on image.
+Horizontal Speed Motion effect (blurring) on image.

 Motion Blur effect or Speed impact can be controlled changing "size" in code.